Onward to Higher Taxes -

 The government currently has no idea how it wants to raise taxes to pay for the £20 billion-a-year funding increase for the NHS.
 Step forward Tory MP Neil O’Brien, the former Osborne SpAd who recently co-founded the Onward think tank, with a proposal: freezing the personal allowance for two years.
-His plan to effectively hike taxes for all voters will raise £4 billion a year, which still leaves a huge black whole.
+His plan to effectively hike taxes for all voters will raise £4 billion a year, which still leaves a huge black hole.

 A couple of months ago I got some info out of HMT on how much freezing Income Tax thresholds after we meet our manifesto commitment might raise for the NHS